 Courses are conducted by experienced instructors.
-We are fortunate that the IIHF official responsible for youth development worldwide is still attached to the programme and provides specialists advice and assistance.
-One of our current Technical Directors has also been selected to act as a chief instructor at international events.
 Coaching courses are demand driven, and are held at various locations during the year when the required amount of candidates have registered.

 Continuing professional development is vital to maintaining coaching standards; so workshops for coaches on various coaching topics are held.
 This part of the programme is currently under review.
-Mentor coaches have been appointed in all regions.
-Their role is to assist and advise, when requested by club Head coaches.
+Regional Head Coaches have been appointed in all regions.
+Their role is to assist and advise, when requested by Club Head Coaches.

 Team management has been recognised as a role in its own right, and the EIHA Coaching programme has pioneered team manager courses.
 These have proved so successful that much of the content has been used by the International Ice Hockey Federation in its own materials for club administrators.
 Courses are held at various times of the year in different parts of the country, according to demand.